Between the Sand

 The residency consisted of three phases.
 Phase I was the immersive residency, which took place from March 19th to March 30th, 2018.
-It was followed by a SciArt Event on February 27th 2019, at which I showcased this work for the first time as an installation at a local art gallery.
+It was followed by Phase II, a SciArt Event held on February 27th 2019, where the work was showcased for the first time as an installation at a local art gallery.
 Finally, Phase III completes the residency with the release of this interactive work.
 Between the Sand entered the Polyfield Gallery on December 5th, 2020 to coincide with World Soil Day.

-The lab's experiments began by packing a thin layer of sand between two plates of glass.
-This layer of sand was only about 14 grains thick, allowing for the entire section to be observed once it was illuminated by a powerful backlight.
-The sand was filled with water, and the experiment commenced when gas was injected from a site located in the lower middle of the column.
+A thin layer of sand is packed between two plates of glass.
+14 grains thick and illuminated by a powerful backlight, the entire section of sand can be observed at once.
+The sand was filled with water, and the experiment commenced when gas was injected from a needle located in the lower middle of the column.

 Each experiment took anywhere from a few seconds to several minutes, depending on the pressure of the gas used.
-The experiments were video recorded and processed afterward for analysis and integration into a larger dataset.
-This dataset will be used to help predict and determine how fluids travel through the spaces between sand, both in the lab and, eventually, between layers of underground soil.
+The experiments were video recorded and processed afterward for analysis.
+The dataset will be used to help predict how gases and fluids travel through porous media.

 BETWEEN THE SAND